Final countdown: last U.S. soybean cargo heads for China before tariff jump

 The tit-for-tat trade threats have already disrupted trade flows across the commodities sector from sorghum to coal and inflated prices of animal feed ingredients such as soymeal.

-Over the past three weeks, China has cancelled three cargoes of U.S. soybeans that would have shipped by Aug.
+Over the past three weeks, China has canceled three cargoes of U.S. soybeans that would have shipped by Aug.
 31, the latest casualties of the dispute, U.S. government data shows.

 Soybeans, crushed to make cooking oil and the protein-rich animal feed ingredient soymeal, were the biggest U.S. agriculture export to China last year at a value of $12.3 billion, according to the U.S. Department of Agriculture (USDA).